lijichang/CVPR2021-SSDA/README.md

 Our code is based on [SSDA_MME](https://github.com/VisionLearningGroup/SSDA_MME) implementation.

 Note:
-    The code will be gradually updated and completed.
+    The code will be gradually updated and completed as soon as possible.
 ## Install

 `pip install -r requirements.txt`